osmanuygar/server-monitoring-to-creating-datasets/README.md

 # server-monitoring-to-creating-datasets

 You can create a csv file which is system usage resources(i.e. ram usage, cpu usage ...).
-We used it for creating example datasets on our local PC or server.
+We used it for creating example datasets on our local PC or server. you can use for monitoring system metrics as agent on server.

 ### Installation